 Does someone you love have a drug problem?
 Here’s how to help someone with an alcohol or drug addiction.

-A prolonged feeling of loneliness can lead people to feel empty, alone, and even unwanted.
+A prolonged feeling of loneliness can lead people to feel empty, alone, and even unwanted for a period of time.
 Living in this mental state impacts a person’s overall mental health which can lead to several other conditions such as:

 - Worsening or furthering the progression of Alzheimer’s disease

 - Compulsive behavior that results in poor decision making

 When someone suffers from addiction, it is common that they will also suffer from a decline in physical health.
 It is common for people to downplay their addictions and illnesses, including prolonged loneliness and the depression it causes, which often results in people feeling trapped in their disorders and destructive behaviors.
 Half of all individuals who experience substance abuse or addiction challenges are also diagnosed with a mental illness.
 People with addiction may even neglect their appearance and personal hygiene, and suffer withdrawal symptoms if deprived of their drug of choice.